Koena-C/alx-system_engineering-devops/0x00-shell_basics/README.md

-display current directory contents including hidden files using long format
+Display current directory contents, with user and group ID and hidden files